Quantal Response Equilibrium with a Continuum of Types: Characterization and Nonparametric Identification: Introduction

 As an empirical application, we revisit the experimental study of \citet{Carrillo2009} on the compromise game, which we re-analyze through the lens of our results.
 While we cannot reject monotonicity, we find a violation of the second condition: the type uniformly randomizing has a strictly higher expected payoff for one of the two actions.

 This paper is organized as follows.
 In the remainder of this section, we discuss related literature.
-In \hyref{sec:games_eq}[Section], we introduce the family of games we consider, the definition of equilibrium, and provide general existence and characterization results. \hyref{sec:Applications}[Section] applies our results to characterize QRE in three applications: the volunteer's dilemma, global games, and the compromise game. \hyref{sec:Empirics}[Section] analyzes experimental data on the compromise game, and \hyref{sec:Conclusion}[Section] concludes.
+In \hyref{section:games}[Section], we introduce the family of games we consider, the definition of equilibrium, and provide general existence and characterization results. \hyref{section:applications}[Section] applies our results to characterize QRE in three applications: the volunteer's dilemma, global games, and the compromise game. \hyref{section:empirics}[Section] introduces a methodology to test and estimate QRE in our class of games, and illustrates this by analyzing experimental data on the compromise game. \hyref{section:conclusion}[Section] concludes.